srid/neuron/guide/id.md

 ## When to prefer *random IDs*

-The advantage to using random IDs (which neuron uses by default) is that you do not have to rename links across your Zettelkasten when changing the title IDs.
-This makes the links less future-proof, because you will want to use an editor (see [[editor]]) that supports expanding them with the title from the note text.
+The advantage to using random IDs (which neuron uses by default) is that you do not have to rename links across your Zettelkasten when changing the title of a note.
+This makes the links slightly less future-proof, however, because for most convenient editing experience you now have to rely on using a text editor (see [[editor]]) that supports expanding them with the title from the note text.